 I'd recommend playing with the distance between your knees.
 Find a distance that is comfortable for both knees and hips.

-To give the pose more weight, so that it is easier to sink your hips, tilt your pelvis backwards and sink your chest for bent back hero.
+To give the pose more weight, so that it is easier to sink your hips between your feet, you can tilt your pelvis backwards when working towards hero pose.

 Since you can't bind the foot in this variation it's easy to twist towards the kneeling leg or away from it.
 If twisting towards the kneeling let you may find that you can use body weight to help sink the hip on the kneeling-leg-side.
 If twisting away from the kneeling leg you may find it easy to lift the hip on the kneeling-leg side.
 You may find that in the process you get a slight stretch along the front of the hip or thigh.